mikberg/mikberg.github.io/_posts/2016-03-11-why-and-how-testing-can-make-you-happier.md

 ---
 layout: post
-title: Simplify Your Life by Testing Code
+title: Why and How Testing Can Make You Happier
 date: 2016-03-11 17:32:00 +0000
-categories: code testing
+categories: code testing dx
 heroimg: images/ninjastyle.jpg
 ---